Show-The-World/Hughes-Home-Services/src/pages/blog/blog_posts/blog2 copy.md

 ---
-title: Hello World
+title: should not be here
 date: "2024-11-05"
-slug: hello-world-slug
+slug: not feautreasdasd
 author: Person name
 description: in this project we took apart a blah blah blah
 imagePrimary: test1.jpg
-isFeatured: true
 ---

 ## Welcome to my first blog post!
 This is a sample post.